grn-it/nginx-vs-caddy-performance-benchmark/README.md

-# Nginx vs Caddy performance benchmark
+# Nginx vs Caddy Performance Benchmark

 This benchmark shows the number of processed requests per minute for the Nginx and Caddy web servers.
 Both web servers are downloaded from official docker images with no additional configuration settings to increase performance.